cryptopunksnotdead/punks.journal/csv-numerics.md

 That's great again.
-Using type inference and data converters turns a comma-separated values record in a list of numbers.
+Using type inference and data converters turns a comma-separated values record into a list of numbers.

 ## Numbers and Strings Together - How?
 Possible?